-Grande Rotunda and Damascus Centre for the performance of management services pursuant to the fee arrangements described above in connection with the Rotunda and Damascus Center redevelopment projects on December 10, 2009 and August 13, 2008, respectively.
-As of October 31, 2011, the Trust incurred fees to Hekemian Resources of \$3,000,000 and \$1,213,025 for development activities at the Rotunda and Damascus Shopping Center, respectively, for services rendered or to be rendered by Hekemian Resources, including obtaining approvals from governmental authorities, the coordination of architectural, engineering and legal services necessary to obtain governmental approvals and building permits, and services rendered prior to the execution of the agency agreement in connection with the Rotunda redevelopment project.
-All of the aforementioned fees incurred were capitalized and accordingly are included in "Construction in Progress" or "Real Estate" on the Trust's Consolidated Balance Sheet as of October 31, 2011.
+Such development fees may be modified should the Board of Trustees approve a change in the scope of any of these projects.
+For the fiscal year ended October 31, 2012, the Trust incurred fees to Hekemian Resources of \$0 and \$0 for development activities at the Rotunda and Damascus Shopping Center, respectively, for services rendered or to be rendered by Hekemian Resources, including obtaining approvals from governmental authorities, the coordination of architectural, engineering and legal services necessary to obtain governmental approvals and building permits, and services rendered prior to the execution of the agency agreement in connection with the Rotunda redevelopment project.
+All of the aforementioned fees incurred were capitalized and accordingly are included in "Construction in Progress" or "Real Estate" on the Trust's Consolidated Balance Sheet as of October 31, 2012, net of amounts written off during fiscal 2012 relating to revisions to the Rotunda project.
 The development fee arrangement with respect to the South Brunswick property is subject to the execution of a definitive contract, which has not yet been finalized and approved.